osuka/js-multiplatform-game01/README.md

 # Launching the Android version

 * Make sure the game has been built, by running `grunt server`
+* Build the native part of the Android application by running `python proj.android/build_native.py`
 * Import `bower_components/cocos2d-x/cocos/2d` into your IDE.
 This will create the project `libcocos2dx`.
 * Import `proj.android` into your IDE.
 This will create the `game01` project.